The Anti-Ku Kluxer

 After an unsuccessful run in the 1911 federal election, Hearn became mayor of Wadena in 1913.
 He raised the 214th from the surrounding area in 1916.
 The 214th was beset with problems from lack of discipline to a scandal around its commanding officer.
 In November 1916, Hearn was charged with fraudulent conversion of $700.
 He was quickly exonerated from any wrong doing, but prior to departing Canada, the battalion was delayed by charges of financial mismanagement and unpaid debts.

-Despite the financial irregularities, Hearn eventually was allowed to proceed to England with his battalion in April 1917.
-However, his time overseas would be brief.
-When the 214th was broken up, Hearn returned to his law practice in Saskatoon.
-As a Roman Catholic, Hearn took a stand against the Ku Klux Klan in Saskatchewan and opposed its influence within the provincial Conservative Party through the late 1920s.
+Hearn resumed his law practice in Saskatoon and remain political active as head of the anti-prohibitionist moderation league.
+As a Roman Catholic, he also took a stand against the rise of the Ku Klux Klan in Saskatchewan and opposed its influence within the provincial Conservative Party through the late 1920s.

 In 1927, he defended the editor of the Saskatoon Reporter against a libel charge from an alleged Klan instigator.
 In his closing remarks Hearn stressed, “toleration, citizenship, fairness and justice were on trial.”
-Referring to his own religious freedom in the context of the Klan’s anti-Catholic bigotry, he concluded, “I have a right to citizenship.”
+Referring to his own religious freedom in the context of the Klan’s anti-Catholic bigotry,” he concluded, “I have a right to citizenship.”